hgrif/cookiecutter-ds-python/{{ cookiecutter.repo_name }}/README.md

 [LaTeX model summaries](https://www.statsmodels.org/stable/generated/statsmodels.iolib.summary2.Summary.as_latex.html)
 directly from code, then include them using a reference in the draft text.

+ - [pandoc-citeproc](https://github.com/jgm/pandoc-citeproc/blob/master/man/pandoc-citeproc.1.md) so you can uses bibtex references and automatically build bibliographies

+ - [pandoc-latex-admonitions](https://github.com/chdemko/pandoc-latex-admonition) to add convenient markup and callouts for different types of content.
+These can be particularly useful for adding notes or calling attention to certain sections when working with coauthors.

 You can always drop down into latex in the markdown files if you prefer.